DOGS DRIVING YOU NUTS? HERE’S HOW TO EXERCISE THEM!

 CAR STUFF

-• Tina will need to be lifted into the backseat.
-Click the photo below on how to do that.
+Tina needs to be lifted in and out of the car.
+Click the video below on how to do that.